Leaf of Voices Part II: Honoring the Teaching Poet

 Until that comes which has the quality to bring forth what lies slumbering, forever ready, in all words.

-Read this original poem created by Marcia Brown & Anna Turner for Leaf of Voices I: New & Known, January 19, 2019
+Read What Lies Slumbering, an original poem created by Marcia Brown & Anna Turner for Leaf of Voices Part I: New & Known, January 19, 2019

 About the Series » National Poetry Month